Chart Color Schemes

 Echuca has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that may impact the area.
-Notable ones include McMahon's Place Estate, Echuca Regional Health Infrastructure Upgrade, Yallarah Estate, and Victoria Park Multipurpose Community and Emergency Relief Centre.
-The following list details those most likely to be relevant.
+AreaSearch has identified 15 projects likely impacting the region.
+Key projects include McMahon's Place Estate, Echuca Regional Health Infrastructure Upgrade, Yallarah Estate.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.